AndraBrata/WalkMyAndroid/README.md

 Getting Started
 ---------------
+Simple Code to get device location using fusedlocation API.

 1. Download the code.
 2. Open the code in Android Studio.
 3. Run the app.
+4. Make Sure to turn on your GPS.
-4. Make Sure you have google play store in your device / emulator !!!
+5. Make seure that you have google play store in your device / emulator !!!